 Today, when you explore the wall, you will notice it has a functioning moat once again, plus new gates that have been fashioned out of what was once crumbling portion of the wall.
 What is also notable is that all parts of the tower have finally been connected, and each of the dominant towers is beautifully refurbished—check out the Yangmacheng Tower for a good example!

 The wall is built in the classic Chinese style of architecture; this means it has bilateral symmetry, and there has been an emphasis placed on its width, more so than on its height—this is the opposite of your classic, Western skyscraper.
 Regarding dimensions, its height is twelve meters, and its width is fourteen meters at the top and eighteen meters at the bottom.
 The entire wall spans fourteen kilometers in length.

 Feeling more adventurous?
-Take a bike!
+Take a bike and cycle the anciety city wall!
 This will serve as a bit of reprieve if you’re feeling a bit tired, and you’ll, as a result, be able to explore even more.
 You should try to do this at night if possible because the views you’ll get to absorb are that much more impressive when it’s dark out.

 One caveat- come prepared with a water bottle.
 You don’t want to become dehydrated, right?

 If you’re into this method of adventuring, you’ll simply need 40 yuan to rent a bike, and then you’re good to go for one and half hours.
 The best location to rent?
 At the bottom of the wall.

 A Testament and Symbol of a Strong Nation

 So much more than a mere piece of architecture, this wall stands for a city that has come together, uniting time and time again, withstanding war and famine.